Doni Adriansyah

-Doni Adriansyah (born 22 November 2001) is an Indonesian professional footballer who plays as a defender.
+Doni Adriansyah (born 22 November 2001) is an Indonesian professional footballer who plays as a defender for Liga 4 club Serpong City.

 Club career

 Persikabo 1973

 He was signed for Persikabo 1973 to play in the Liga 1 in the 2021 season.
 Doni made his league debut on 3 February 2022 in a match against Bali United at the Ngurah Rai Stadium, Denpasar.

+Serpong City

+He was signed for Serpong City to play in the Liga 3 in the 2022–23 season.
+Doni made his Liga 3 debut on 22 January 2023 in a 10–0 win against Persigon Cilegon at the Krakatau Steel Stadium, Cilegon.